 Associated with Freedom of the City is ‘Freedom of Entry’ and this has enabled the City Council to grant such an honour on a number of regiments and RAF Tangmere who have rendered conspicuous service to, and are closely associated with, the City.
 This particular ‘Freedom’ enables the service units to march through the streets with ‘bayonets fixed, drums beating and Colours flying’.

-In recent years, Chichester City Council conferred Honorary Freeman status upon the men and women of the West Sussex Fire Brigade (2000), 47th Regiment Royal Artillery (2008), the Duke of Richmond and Gordon (2008), The Very Reverend Nicholas Frayling, Dean of Chichester (2013) and Tim Peake CMG (2018).
+In recent years, Chichester City Council conferred Honorary Freeman status upon the men and women of the West Sussex Fire Brigade (2000), 47th Regiment Royal Artillery (2008), the Duke of Richmond and Gordon (2008), The Very Reverend Nicholas Frayling, Dean of Chichester (2013), Tim Peake CMG (2018), Anthony French MBE (2019) and Philip Jackson CVO, DL, MA, FRBS (2021).